Observers for compressible Navier-Stokes equation: Theoretical study of an observer for n-dimensional linear Navier-Stokes system

 We replace $\nabla r_{t}$ in the second equation by its expression given by the first equation, and we obtain:

 Equation~\eqref{eqwave} is a damped wave equation, with two forcing terms coming from the observer feedbacks.
 In this case, the goal is to make the difference $v = \hat{u} - u$ between the observer $\hat{u}$ and the observed velocity $u$ converge towards $0$.
-Note that if there is a known forcing term in the linear system, it will also be added in the observer equation, and then, by linearity, it will also disappear.
+We want to choose $D_\rho$ and $D_u$ which respect the symmetries of the original system, but of course the choice is not unique.
+Since the observations may be noisy, we also look for the operators with minimum number of derivatives.
+With this in mind, we now assume that the following differential operators are used: